Stress–energy–momentum pseudotensor: Cosmological constant

 When the Landau–Lifshitz pseudotensor was formulated it was commonly assumed that the cosmological constant, $\Lambda$, was zero.
-Nowadays we don't make that assumption, and the expression needs the addition of a $\Lambda$ term, giving:
+Nowadays, that assumption is suspect, and the expression frequently gains a $\Lambda$ term, giving:

 This is necessary for consistency with the Einstein field equations.

 Metric and affine connection versions

-Landau & Lifshitz also provide two equivalent but longer expressions for the Landau–Lifshitz pseudotensor:
+Landau and Lifshitz also provide two equivalent but longer expressions for the Landau–Lifshitz pseudotensor: